-If you own your home or are thinking about buying one, are you prepared for the costs associated with fixing it if something goes wrong?
+If you own your home or are thinking about buying one, are you prepared for the repair costs if something goes wrong?

-Money expert Clark Howard says that every homeowner needs to be prepared to deal with the home repair issues — small or large — that are bound to come up eventually.
+Money expert Clark Howard says that every homeowner needs to be ready to deal with home repair issues, large or small, that are bound to come up eventually.

 “People who’ve only ever lived in apartments think of just picking up the phone and saying, ‘Hey, I’ve got a problem with whatever!'”
 Clark says.